Recommended Technology Books (for modern citizens)

 The Master Switch (2010) Tim Wu

-travels, and those who control the venues of access--and keep corporate and governmental power in check.
-By fighting vertical
+which it travels, and those who control the venues of access--and keep corporate and governmental power in check.
+By fighting vertical integration, a Separations

 - telephone